zotonic/zotonic/doc/manuals/cookbook/justenough-webmachine.rst

   $ cd /home/zotonic/zotonic/deps

-You'll see the``webzmachine`` directory, which is Zotonic's version of webmachine It's contents will be quite familiar from your explorations above, although some implementation details differ.
+You'll see the``webzmachine`` directory, which is Zotonic’s version of webmachine it’s contents will be quite familiar from your explorations above, although some implementation details differ.

 REFERENCES